About

 Aims

 This programme of cultural activity seeks to achieve a wider awareness of Derbyshire’s creative legacy.
-We will engage new and existing audiences through a programme of high-quality creative events – including community-produced projects and artist-led commissions – across the Derbyshire Makes Festival and Countywide activity.
+We will engage new and existing audiences through a programme of high-quality creative events – including community-produced projects and artist-led commissions – across the Derbyshire Makes Festival and Projects activity.

 This three-year programme of making-related events and activities across Derbyshire, led by Derbyshire County Council is delivered by Local and Arts Derbyshire and is funded by the county council and Arts Council England.